 In Nahuira, a rough mining town only 3 kilometers away from the friendly town of Chachas, we filled up our MSR with gasolina for the stove.
 At the fuel station, at around 7:30 in the morning, we chatted with a drunk gold miner.
 He pointed to some white tents high up in the mountains.
 Apparently he had an (illegal) gold mine there.

-Every day, he walked up the mountain he was pointing at and worked in a tunnel of max 1.5m high and 300m deep into the mountain in search for gold.
-In this area hydrothermal quartz veins are formed that contain gold.
+Every day, he walked up the mountain he was pointing at and worked in a tunnel of max 1.5m high and 300m deep into the mountain in search of gold.
+In this area, hydrothermal quartz veins are formed that contain gold.
 If you are lucky, you find a ‘bonanza’ a large vein full of gold.

 Leaving Nahuira and starting the climb, we first had to pass a checkpoint, a lady in the booth.
 Everyone who takes this road for the first time has to register.
 She also pointed out that we needed permission of ‘el presidente’.
 We asked the lady where el presidente was.
 ‘In chachas’ apparently.